chenxiaolong/avbroot/README.md

     If `--output` is not specified, then the output file is written to `<input>.patched`.

 5. The patched OTA is ready to go!
 To flash it for the first time, follow the steps in the [initial setup section](#initial-setup).
-For updates, follow the steps in the [updates section](#updates).
+For updates, return to the [updates section](#updates).

 ## Generating Keys